Email | Phone: 310-825-6878

 Email | Phone: 310-794-5202

-Diane Higgins is the Alumni Career Programs Coordinator for Alumni Affairs.
+Diane Boghrat is the Alumni Career Programs Coordinator for Alumni Affairs.
 Previously, she was a program coordinator for the Institute for Pure and Applied Mathematics, a National Science Foundation conference center housed at UCLA.
 Before joining UCLA she worked at UC Santa Barbara as the assistant to the director of technology at the Institute for Collaborative Biotechnologies.
-Higgins’ areas of expertise include event management, program development, marketing and communications, client relations, and graphic design.
+Boghrat’ areas of expertise include event management, program development, marketing and communications, client relations, and graphic design.

-Higgins holds a B.A. in physical anthropology from UC Santa Barbara.
+Boghrat holds a B.A. in physical anthropology from UC Santa Barbara.
 Though not a UCLA alumna, she feels a close connection to the university as a fellow member of the UC family.
 In 2012, she participated in the UCLA Staff Enrichment Program which further solidified her love of and commitment to the UCLA community.
 Outside of work, she is a singer, songwriter, and DJ, and enjoys dancing, cooking and traveling.

 She is a native of Sonoma, Calif.